This is the main interface class of the WinSCP assembly.

 SessionRemoteException on error originating from WinSCP console session (referred to as “failure” below).

-Methods for batch operations returns an instance of descendant of
+Methods for batch operations return an instance of descendant of

 OperationResultBase class (such as